whistler/Cirrus/README.md

 - Persistent Websocket connection to the server
 - Async events to clients for each file creation, change and deletion
-- On connect send timestamp of last change and receive all updates since then
+- On connect send list of all files with their timestamps and let the other end pull the ones required
-- Last sync time for folder is stored
-- Last modified time on server is used to figure out whether to replace or create a different version
+- Last sync time, modified time on client and server is used to figure out whether to replace or create a different version

-### Time Sync ###
-- Use epoch time
-- Server sends its times in response
-- Client stores time difference from server and uses it in time related calucations

 ### Incremental Updates ###

-#### Proposal 1 ####
+#### Possible Solution ####
 Use rsync algorithm: [rsync-node](https://github.com/ttezel/anchor) rync over http using node
 [Rsync Algorithm](http://www.samba.org/~tridge/phd_thesis.pdf)

-#### Proposal 2 ####
+#### Another Possible Solution ####
 - Keep diffs for last n changes on for every user on server
 - Send diffs patches to client instead of complete file
 - Do the same on client